null

 Before You Start: Recording Studio Acoustics Overview

-If you’re recording in any space, you need to do a proper acoustical treatment.
+If you’re recording in any space, you need to know how to acoustically treat a room for recording.
 There are several factors that will determine the kind of treatment you need to do.
 For a custom studio acoustic treatment plan, give me a call or send us a contact request.
+We've helped plenty of other studio meet their acoustics needs before.
 There are two key questions we ask our clients before making recommendations.

 Question One: What kind of recording are you doing?